-GERO 440 Biodemography of Aging (4)
+GERO 440 Biodemography of Aging (4) Consideration of the biological and social-cultural factors

 Consideration of the biological and social-cultural factors that govern the evolution of life spans and the life of humans and selected animal models.
 Prerequisite: BISC 112 or BISC 113 or BISC 120 or BISC 121; recommended preparation: statistics.